-It is apparent from the wide range of religions and their varied gods that it is not clear exactly from the evidence what god(s) are actually like, nor even is it clear how many of them there are, if any.
+It is apparent from the wide range of religions and their varied gods that it is not clear what god(s) are actually like, nor even is it clear how many of them there are (if any).
 The search for god is a rather insubstantial affair.
 The arguments are indirect.
-The lack of evidence has resulted in the concept known as the God of the Gaps, where some particular lack of knowledge (such as how the Earth formed, or how life started) has led people to believe that a conscious agent, a designer, made them come about.
-But as our scientific knowledge has increased in bounds no evidence for god(s) has been found and old "evidence" for god(s) have been demolished - the gods no longer flick the switches to create lightening, nor stomp on the ground to make earthquakes.
+The lack of evidence has resulted in the concept known as the God of the Gaps, where some particular lack of knowledge (such as how the Earth formed, or how life started) has led people to believe that a conscious agent, a designer, is responsible.
+But as our scientific knowledge has increased no evidence for god(s) has been found and the old and indirect evidences for god(s) have been demolished.
+The gods no longer flick the switches to create lightening, nor stomp on the ground to make earthquakes.
 God shrinks as science grows.

 Some theists will claim that because science cannot explain everything that God must exist.
 Many point out that explaining the unknown in simple terms is one of the great appeals of religion and one of the causes of its success1.
 Adherets plead that new facts may come to light that suggest gods exist and which will in the future bring god into the light of science.
 However historically the opposite has occurred.
 As Human understanding has increased, the role of god(s) in the world has drastically reduced.
 It seems that the more we understand about reality, the less there is need to talk of gods, spirits and other supernatural elements.
-Hence, the concept of the shrinking God of the gaps reveals God merely as a metaphor for things we do not yet understand.
+God is that gap between imagination and knowledge, wherein we falsely detect signs of agency because we don't understand what's really going on.